ellie-as/generative-consolidation/README.md

 #### Subfolders

 * **main_results**: code for modelling consolidation as teacher-student learning, with a modern Hopfield network teacher (representating the initial hippocampal encoding), and a VAE student (representing the generative model trained by consolidation).
+Also includes code for testing novelty-mediated consolidation, and code for testing how both the teacher and student network could contribute to recall of a partially consolidated memory.
-* **memory_distortions**: other memory distortion results (e.g. modelling the Bartlett (1932) and Deese-Roediger-McDermott results)
+* **additional_distortions**: other memory distortion results (e.g. modelling the Bartlett (1932) and Deese-Roediger-McDermott results)
 * **shapes_vae**: code for exploring the latent space of a VAE trained on the shapes3d dataset, and testing how latent representations may support semantic memory.
-* **novelty_and_memory**: code for testing novelty-mediated consolidation.
-* **hybrid_recall**: code for testing how both the teacher and student network could contribute to recall of a partially consolidated memory
-* **sequence_learning**: code for exploring how the results may extend to memory for sequences and structural inference.
+* **sequence_learning**: code for exploring how the results may extend to memory for sequences (including text and paths on a graph), and how consolidation may improve structural inference.

 #### Figures in paper